pandamology/pandamology.github.io/_pages/about.md

 My research interests include arithmetic geometry and analytic number theory, with a focus on explicit and concrete problems arising in arithmetic contexts.

 I am particularly interested in situations where geometric, analytic, and arithmetic ideas interact, and where abstract structures admit explicit formulations and computations.
+Some of my work involves explicit computation and occasional implementation to support theoretical results.